Dame Lesley Max

-Lin has extensive experience and knowledge of HIPPY through her previous role as a site coordinator of HIPPY, based at Finlayson Park School, Manurewa, incorporating a satellite at nearby Clendon School.
-In 2004 she moved to her current role as National Coordinator.
-Lin has a background in early childhood education and is working towards a Bachelor of Education through Massey University.
-As National Coordinator, Lin is responsible for monitoring and completing reporting requirements for HIPPY NZ, organising and facilitating twice-yearly national hui for HIPPY site coordinators and ensuring that HIPPY programme standards are maintained throughout the country.
+Lin joined HIPPY in 2000 as coordinator of the Manurewa programme based at Finlayson Park School plus satellite programme at Clendon Park School.
+In 2004 she moved into a national role.
+As HIPPY NZ Manager: Accountability and Fidelity, Lin is responsible for monitoring and completing reporting requirements for HIPPY NZ, organising and facilitating twice-yearly national hui for HIPPY site coordinators and ensuring that HIPPY programme standards are maintained throughout the country.

 Dip Family Therapy and Counselling, Post Graduate Diploma in Social Services and Supervision, Certificate in Industrial Relations, Accredited Mediator - Manager, Papakura Family Service Centre

 Louise brings an unusual combination of skills and experience to the position of Manager, Family Service Centre.
 After many years in Human Resources management, she gained a counselling qualification and worked with families with special needs.
 She has considerable experience in parenting education, including the delivery of courses for the Cool Schools and Healthy Families programmes.
 She provides mediation programmes for parents and has created an innovative approach to assisting families to flourish – Family Matters.